dentarg/auth0-blog/_posts/2017-12-31-deploying-javascript-apps-part-2.markdown

     "build": "node build/build.js && mv _redirects dist"
   },
 ```
 - Now, commit the new changes to GitHub.
 Once you commit, a deploy process will commence on Netlify.
-And the `_redirects` file will moved to the `dist` folder on Netlify server.
+And the `_redirects` file will be moved to the `dist` folder on Netlify server.
 Netlify serves the content of the `dist` folder as the app, so our SPA routing will work fine!

 Test the app again in the browser. [https://agitated-davinci-4df0c1.netlify.com](https://agitated-davinci-4df0c1.netlify.com)